-Most of the adoptees to the United States have recently come from countries such as Bulgaria, China, Ethiopia, Haiti, Nigeria, and the Ukraine.
-In December 2012, President Vladimir Putin signed into law an act that prohibited the adoption of Russian children by U.S. citizens, although many adoptions in process were grandfathered in.
+These countries include Bulgaria, China (special needs adoptions), Hungary, Vietnam and Columbia.
 Other countries, including Guatemala and Nepal, have closed or scaled back intercountry adoptions.
 Check the U.S. State Department page on intercountry adoptions for updates on countries that interest you.
 Private adoption agencies can also help you look into adoption in a particular country.

 If you're researching the possibility of an international adoption, you need to consider whether you want an infant or an older child, what it may be like to raise a child in an interracial family, whether you want a girl or boy, and how long you're willing to wait.
-Some countries, such as the Philippines, limit adoptions based on an applicant's age: Prospective parents must be at least 27 years old and 16 years older than the child they plan to adopt, and there is a moratorium on adoptions of babies under two years of age.
-Bulgaria, Colombia, and Haiti are among the countries that allow single Americans to adopt.
-In some other countries, such as Thailand, prospective parents must be legally married if applying as a couple, and the paperwork can take up to two years to process.
-Your circumstances and gender preferences can be factors in determining which country is best for you -- for instance, China's rigid birth control policies have resulted in a large pool of female babies eligible for adoption.
+Bulgaria and Columbia are among the countries that allow single Americans to adopt.

 Am I eligible to adopt?